-- Develop and implement a travel policy: Design and implement a travel policy which regulates and gives guidance on travelling for institutional purposes.
-Key elements should be: (refer to the examples of travel policies -Good practices!) - Re-thinking of travel purposes and opting for virtual meetings if possible
+Develop and implement a travel policy: Design and implement a travel policy that regulates and gives guidance on traveling for institutional purposes.
+Key elements should be:

-- Choosing low carbon modes of transportation, e.g. trains instead of flights - Reducing the number of short distance flights as these create a disproportional high amount of CO2-emissions. - Reducing the use of cars, take public transportation instead - Encourage alternative modes of commuting: Staff and students are dependent on local infrastructure.
-Offer opportunities that make it easier to change habits and switch to low carbon means of transportation like charging stations for e-cars/e-bikes or convenient bike parking spaces close to the institution. - Cooperate with local authorities: Communal infrastructure like secure and convenient bike or walking paths support the shift towards more eco-friendly and healthier commuting habits.
-Local renting and service facilities could be promoted. - Rethink car park management: Car parks are well established services for staff members.
-Think of supporting public transportation tickets instead or at least equally.
-Create incentives for the reduction of individual car use with e.g. organising carpooling or mobility services for staff members. - Reduce travel/commuting to the institution - Consider online sessions if fitting for the purpose in order to avoid travelling - Internationalisation at home: emphasise virtual and blended Erasmus+ mobilities in combination with real life exchanges. - Set up more flexible working/study schedules e.g. by combining in presence and online classes/working sessions. - Allow remote work whenever possible.
-Selected tasks can be well performed from distance.
-Establish distance working as an opportunity for a definite part of working time and tasks, e.g. 2 days per week for a full time employment. - Consider inviting visiting professors/artists from an agreed distance (e.g. within 10 hours of travel distance) - Calculate the CO2-emissions related to mobility activities.
+- Rethinking travel purposes and opting for virtual meetings if possible - · Choosing low-carbon modes of transportation, e.g. trains instead of flights - Reducing the number of short-distance flights as these create a disproportionally high amount of CO2 emissions. - Reducing the use of cars, taking public transportation instead

+Encourage alternative modes of commuting: Staff and students are dependent on local infrastructure.
+Offer opportunities that make it easier to change habits and switch to low carbon means of transportation, such as charging stations for e-cars/e-bikes or convenient bike parking spaces close to the institution.

+Cooperate with local authorities: Communal infrastructure as secure and convenient bike or walking paths support the shift towards more eco-friendly and healthier commuting habits.
+Local renting and service facilities could be promoted.

+Rethink car park management: Car parks are well established services for staff members.
+Consider offering support for public transportation tickets instead, or at least on an equal footing.
+Create incentives for the reduction of individual car use with e.g. organising carpooling or mobility services for staff members.

+Reduce travel/commuting to the institution:

+Consider online sessions if fitting for the purpose to avoid travelling

+- Internationalisation at home: emphasise virtual and blended Erasmus+ mobilities in combination with real-life exchanges. - Set up more flexible working/study schedules, e.g., by combining in-person and online classes/working sessions. - Establish teleworking as an opportunity for a definite part of working time and tasks, e.g. 2 days per week for full time employment. - Consider inviting visiting professors/artists from an agreed distance (e.g. within 10 hours of travel distance)

+calculate the CO2 emissions related to mobility activities.
 Discuss and share the results with all stakeholders and develop an institutional travel policy.
-Benchmark with other institutions with similar size to use the data as a reference and make use for themselves.
-In 2023, CNSMD Lyon calculate its carbon footprint with a few selected arts higher education institutions in France of different sizes through a 4 months program financed by the Ministère de la Culture in order to set examples and draw recommendations for all the other arts higher education institutions.
-The program was lead by WeCount company: free guides are available on their website, notably one for Performing arts institutions and another one for higher education institutions.
+Benchmark with other institutions of similar size to use the data as a reference and make use for themselves.

-Advanced

-• Build up infrastructure:
+Build up infrastructure:

-- Consider a bike park for sharing amongst staff & students - Officer convenient bike parking close to the institution - Explore the possability of electric bikes for local transport purposes - Consider service stations with tools and spare parts (free or at one's own costs) - Think to organise repair & service checks for bikes - Explore the possability of installing showering facilities - In case you run an own fleet: consider purchasing e-cars or transporters in case of replacement/new orders
+Consider a bike park for sharing amongst staff & students

+- Offer convenient bike parking close to the institution - Explore the possibility of electric bikes for local transport purposes - Consider service stations with tools and spare parts (free or at one's own costs) - Think of organising repair & service checks for bikes - Explore the possibility of installing showering facilities - In case you run your own fleet: consider purchasing e-cars or transporters in case of replacement/new orders